 We will always request your contact details to enable us to communicate with you regarding the details of these services and we will notify you at the time that we may contact you regarding future events of this type.
 We will always seek your consent for future communications at this point.

 We also need to collect additional information from event delegates to allow us to cater for any special dietary, access or religious observance requirements.
 This information is voluntary but does allow us to make appropriate adjustments to provision in order to cater for your needs.
+Additional personal details such as passport details may also be required if booking flights or hotels on the behalf of speakers at our professional learning events.

 We collect financial and invoicing information from BSME Partners and suppliers in order for us to provide prompt and accurate payment for their services.
 It is also necessary for us to collect financial information from delegates and their schools to invoice you and collect payment for our services.